Recent Memories

 My name is Mike Pearson and my father used to work at the Skating Rink in South Park, more or less full time at one stage in his life.
 His name was Ernest, or Erne, Pearson.
 He gave out and took back in the skates and did the music I think.
 Maybe someone will remember him.

 Ferniegair is very dear to my heart.
 Being fortunate to have two sets of relatives who lived there we spent many happy times visiting them.
 As soon as we arrived at one Aunt's house it was off with the coats and across the road to see the other relatives then of up the high parks to play on the swings and the giant chute, it was ever so high and how we loved it.
-We had a cousin who just loved us children and had ...see more
+We had a cousin who just loved us children and had such ...see more

 Post house coffee bar (Dilaplos), I lived in there, lunch most dinner times, and back in when the shop closed.
 I worked in Stylo's, corner of Northgate and Crown Street.
 Myself and a lad called Frank Uttley(hairdresser) used to get our lunch time snacks on tic and pay on Fridays on payday.
 On an evening, it was straight out of work and down the bowling ally with my pal Dougie Kelly (worked at Illingworth & Co, ...see more